Istar-Eldritch/concurrency-workshop/slides.md

 ```

 - Async channels have a dynamic buffer size.
+- Both the sender and receiver implement Send.
+But either implements Sync.
 - It is possible to clone the sender.
 You can only have one receiver per channel.
-- Both the sender and receiver implement Send.
-But either implements Sync.

 ---

 # Channels

 **examples/08_receiver_channel.rs**
+**examples/09_thread_pool.rs**

+---

+## Threadpool

+- No need to spawn new treads.
+Reduce runtime cost by pre-spawning the threads.
+- Keeps memory on check.